rstacruz/sinatra-assetpack/README.md

 ### SASS compression

-For SASS compression, you need the Sass gem (`gem 'sass'`).
 This treats the CSS files as Scss files and uses Sass's `:output => :compressed`.

 ``` ruby
 assets {